hariamoor-zz/todo-cli/content/Rust-Asides.md

 So?
 The first thing is that every `filename.rs` is implicitly in a module `filename`.
 But there's more!
 Rust has a module keyword so you can nest as much as you'd like with just one file. `pub` makes things public because everything is private by default (yay, encapsulation!).
 Hence, you'll see that our `cli.rs` opens with `pub mod cli {`.

 In order to use modules elsewhere, you need to `use` them.
-This also has a couple edge cases:

-- If the module is another file in your application, you have to declare it with `mod filename;` in your `main.rs`.
+This also has an edge case: if the module is another file in your application, you have to declare it with `mod filename;` in your `main.rs`.
-- If the module is from a crate you're depending on, you have to forward-declare it with `extern crate toplevel_name_of_crate;`.

 To use your own modules from your application in your application, note that you have to `use crate::<module path>`.
 Inner modules are referred to after the `::`.
 All these edge cases appear in our `main.rs`.